meilisearch/documentation/create/how_to/gcp.md

-# Deploy a milisearch instance on google cloud platform (GCP) compute engine
+# Deploy a MeiliSearch instance on Google Cloud Platform (GCP) Compute Engine

 Using our GCP custom image, MeiliSearch can be deployed on GCP in just a few minutes.